-Arc is splitted by adding conducting plates in perpendicular with the arc.
+Arc is split by adding conducting plates perpendicular to the arc.
 These plates are called splitters.
 The process of extinguishing the arc is shown in the figure:

-This method is used in high power circuit breakers.
-In ac system, after every half cycle, the current reduces to zero.
-The insulating oil or gas flows between the contacts and de-ionizes the medium due to which the arc diminishes.
-Ac arc waveform is shown in the figure:
+This method is used in high-power circuit breakers.
+In an AC system, after every half cycle, the current reduces to zero.
+The insulating oil or gas flows between the contacts and deionizes the medium, due to which the arc diminishes.
+The AC arc waveform is shown in the figure: